 If you decide that you want to store even more rainwater, you can connect two or more rain barrels.
 You can also consider installing a large system using cisterns, which can collect thousands of gallons of water.
-For information on constructing a larger rainwater-harvesting system, see Rainwater Harvesting (GI-404, reprinted courtesy of the Texas A&M AgriLife Extension Service) at <TakeCareOfTexas.org/publications/ gi-404>.
+For information on constructing a larger rainwater-harvesting system, see Rainwater Harvesting (GI-404, reprinted courtesy of the Texas A&M AgriLife Extension Service) at TakeCareofTexas.org/resources/ rainwater-harvesting.

-Texas A&M's AgriLife website discusses rainwater harvesting and lists publications, training programs, and suppliers of rainwater-harvesting equipment.
-Visit "Rainwater Harvesting" at <rainwaterharvesting.tamu.edu>.
+Texas A&M's AgriLife website discusses rainwater harvesting and lists publications, training programs, and suppliers of rainwater-harvesting equipment.\\ Visit "Rainwater Harvesting" at rainwaterharvesting.tamu.edu.